You are here

 Petrie Emergency Grant

 The purpose of the Petrie Emergency Grant Fund at the CUNY School of Professional Studies (CUNY SPS) is to provide emergency financial assistance to eligible students who are experiencing hardship which could adversely affect their educational success.
 The main criteria for a grant is the demonstration of a genuine need and that the capacity for continued study may be in jeopardy due to financial hardship.
 Applicants must be able to provide documentation supporting the need.
-Students are eligible for up to $1500.00 in Emergency Grant award(s) per 12-month period.
+Students are eligible for up to $1500.00 in Emergency Grant award(s) per semester, but no more than 2 awards per academic year.
+Priority will be given to those who have not received a grant in the current academic year due to limited funding.

 Students who plan to submit an application for a Petrie Emergency Grant should contact the Office of Scholarships prior to submitting the application for guidance on the process prior to submitting the application for guidance on the application process.
 Please note that all request for information will remain confidential.